 What books did the congregation use during the service?

-None - the words to the worship songs were projected onto a wall.
+None - all scripture references and songs were projected onto a wall.

 What musical instruments were played?